torwhite/R-Intro/_episodes/04-Strings- and-Data Structures.md

 ---
-title: " Intoduction to data structures"
+title: " Intoduction to strings and data structures"
 questions:
 - "Key question (FIXME)"
 objectives:
+-"understand basics of strings and string manipulation"
 - " understanding different data structure"
 - "learn about functions of each data structure"